kallakata/Projekt/README.md

-# Database and item retrieval
+# Database and record retrieval
 School project for simple low-level database with listing and recording